Laser Blocking Roller Blinds

 2000mm²0.62 MW/m²0.35 MW/m²

-An alternative roller blind material is available from Lasermet which is suitable for some specific environments.
+An alternative roller blind material, the Wolf laser blocking material, is suitable for some specific environments.
 The Wolf Laser Blocking material has a lower PEL rating but is still sufficient up to certain limits.

 Irradiated AreaPEL (T3) 10SPEL (T2) 100S